The best cheap gaming laptop deals of the week: Asus, MSI, Acer, and more

-Finding cheap gaming laptop deals under $1000 isn't the impossible task it used to be.
-Actually, offers are really competitive out there at the moment as more people are looking for home entertainment options so retailers are trying to outdo each other by cutting prices.
+Contrary to popular opinion, the prices of cheap gaming laptop deals under $1000 are more competitive than ever meaning your chances of picking up a bargain are also better than ever.
+You're in luck if you're on the hunt for a new device; retailers are attempting to outdo one another in terms of price cuts, and the winner in that situation is you.

-You no longer have to sacrifice power and performance if you want to keep that checkout price civil.
-This week we've seen the price of very competent gaming laptops drop to very competitive levels and plenty of other capable machines drop below the four-figure mark - even with ray-tracing GPUs!
+In addition, you no longer have to sacrifice power and performance if you want to keep that checkout price civil either.
+This week we've seen more than a few cheap gaming laptop deals under $1000.
 Tasty.

-These cheap gaming laptop deals can really hold their own and offer great portable gaming powerhouses without having to spend thousands of dollars.
-Along with the general time-means-things-get-cheaper trend as well as some advancements in efficiency and multi intra-generational hardware updates, we have never before had so much choice at great prices.
+In short, these cheap gaming laptop deals can really hold their own and offer great portable gaming powerhouses without having to spend thousands of dollars.
+Along with the general time-means-things-get-cheaper trend as well as some advancements in efficiency, we have never before had so much choice at such great prices.

 Cheap gaming laptop retailers